instructure/canvas-lms/doc/api/tools_intro.md

   <a href="http://www.imsglobal.org/LTI/v1p1/ltiIMGv1p1.html" target=_"blank">LTI 1.1
   Outcomes Service</a> or <a href="http://www.imsglobal.org/spec/lti-ags/v2p0/"
-  target="_blank">LTI 1.3 Assignment and Grade Services</a> and allows external services to syncronize grades, and other assignment details.
+  target="_blank">LTI 1.3 Assignment and Grade Services</a> and allows external services to synchronize grades, and other assignment details.

    Example use cases might include: